Weights for relative motives; relation with mixed complexes of sheaves: The Chow weight structure: two constructions and basic properties

 \subsection{The 'gluing' construction of $\wchow$ over any (excellent separated finite-dimensional) $S$}

-In this paragraph all schemes will be excellent separated finite-dimensional; we do not assume them to be reasonable.
+In this subsection all schemes (including the base scheme $S$) will be excellent separated finite-dimensional; we do not assume them to be reasonable.
 Then we can define the Chow weight structure 'locally'.
 We explain how to do this (using stratifications and gluing of weight structures; we call this approach to constructing $\wchow$ the 'gluing method').